hoenic07/activities-friendships/README.md

 # Activities and Friendships

-A Backend service that serves randomly generated sport activities and friends.
-The data is stored in-memory.
+A Backend service that serves sport activities and friends.
+The data is stored in-memory and is loaded from JSON files, which can be generated with a script (see below).

 ## Setup